 There are a number of cases from poison control centers, as outlined in Section 4.1, where children have been exposed to PCP.
 In the cases involving small children, no serious outcomes were reported, and in the cases with older children, only one case required critical care.
 However, an incident where newborns in a nursery were accidentally exposed to PCP via their diapers resulted in severe illness with two fatalities.
-Blood and tissue measurements of PCP in affected or deceased children showed extreme PCP levels; almost 12 mg/100 mL serum in one child who survived, and tissue levels in excess of 3 mg/100 g tissue in one of the fatalities.
+Blood and tissue measurements of PCP in affected or deceased children showed extreme PCP levels: almost 12 mg/100 mL serum in one child who survived, and tissue levels in excess of 3 mg/100 g tissue in one of the fatalities.

 Biomonitoring studies have shown higher levels of PCP in children compared with similarly exposed adults, although differences in toxicological response based on these higher levels are unknown.
-Kutz et al. (1992) reported higher urinary levels of PCP in adolescents compared to adults, using data from the National Health and Nutrition Examination Survey, a representative sample of the United States population.
+Kutz et al. (1992) reported higher urinary levels of PCP in adolescents compared to adults, using data from the National Health and Nutrition Examination Survey (NHANES), a representative sample of the U.S. population.
 A study on residents of PCP-treated log homes (Cline, 1989) also found higher serum PCP levels in children compared with their parents.
 The contribution of biological differences and of differences in exposure to this observed age difference is unknown.
-One other study of 69 participants, ages 6-87 years (mean 54.6 years), in Saskatchewan, Canada, did not observe any age-related difference in urinary PCP concentrations
+One other study of 69 participants, ages 6-87 years (mean 54.6 years), in Saskatchewan, Canada, did not observe any age-related difference in urinary PCP concentrations (Treble and Thompson, 1996).

 There are some data from epidemiologic studies suggesting a susceptibility to adverse health effects (birth defects or childhood cancers) from paternal-mediated exposure during the preconception or perinatal periods.
-A case-control study in Taiwan reported strong associations (adjusted ORs ≥12.0) with childhood leukemia (103 cases) in relation to paternal work as a wood treater in the pre-conception and perinatal periods (Ali et al., 2004), but there was no association (RR = 1.0) between paternal exposure to PCP and the incidence of childhood leukemia (11 cases) in the large sawmill worker cohort study (Demers et al., 2006; Heacock et al., 2000).
+A case-control study in Taiwan reported strong associations

+(adjusted $ORs \ge 12.0$) with childhood leukemia (103 cases) in relation to paternal work as a wood treater in the preconception and perinatal periods (Ali et al., 2004), but there was no association (RR = 1.0) between paternal exposure to PCP and the incidence of childhood leukemia (11 cases) in the large sawmill worker cohort study (Demers et al., 2006; Heacock et al., 2000).
 Another study of the pregnancy outcomes within this sawmill cohort reported associations between paternal exposure (3 months prior to conception and during the pregnancy) and congenital anomalies of the eye (Dimich-Ward et al., 1996).
-The analysis of the effect of prenatal exposures is a critical research gap for PCP, and for other chemicals that are more commonly used today.

 4.8.1.2.
-Evidence in Animals: Reproductive/Developmental Toxicity and Teratogenicity
+Evidence of Reproductive/Developmental Toxicity and Teratogenicity in Animals

-Early studies of reproductive or developmental toxicity suggested that PCP is fetotoxic and teratogenic (Williams, 1982), but these findings were attributed to of the chlorinated dibenzo-p-dioxin and dibenzofuran contaminants.
+Early studies of reproductive or developmental toxicity suggested that PCP is fetotoxic and teratogenic (Williams, 1982), but these findings were attributed to the chlorinated dibenzo-p-dioxin and dibenzo-furan contaminants.
 However, a considerable number of studies exist where laboratory animals or livestock were exposed to both contaminated and pure PCP during pregnancy, indicating that the contaminants are not solely responsible for the observed fetotoxic effects.
-A one-generation study in rats (Schwetz et al., 1978) produced evidence for fetotoxicity at maternotoxic doses, but also produced evidence for skeletal variations, and for neonatal toxicity when exposure of the offspring was extended through lactation.
-A two-generation study in rats (Bernard et al., 2002) showed evidence for hepatotoxicity from PCP in the offspring.
+A one-generation study in rats (Schwetz et al., 1978) produced evidence of fetotoxicity at maternally toxic doses, but also produced evidence of skeletal variations, and of neonatal toxicity when exposure of the offspring was extended through lactation.
+A two-generation study in rats (Bernard et al., 2002) showed evidence of hepatotoxicity from PCP in the offspring.
 Fertility was decreased at high doses, some maturational landmarks were delayed in male and female offspring, and there was evidence for interference with testicular development.
-Increased maternal body temperature and resorptions, and decreased fetal weights were observed in rats exposed on various days of pregnancy to aPCP or tPCP (Larsen et al., 1975).
+Increased maternal body temperature and resorptions and decreased fetal weights were observed in rats exposed on various days of pregnancy to aPCP or tPCP (Larsen et al., 1975).
 Dosing on GDs 9 or 10 induced the highest level of fetotoxicity.
 No fetal malformations were observed, and the authors attributed the fetal effects to maternal toxicity.